-Thank you for purchasing the CY8CKIT-003 PSoC[®] 3 FirstTouch[TM] Starter Kit.

-The PSoC 3 FirstTouch Starter Kit is designed to introduce you to the PSoC programmable systemon-chip design methodology and Cypress's new PSoC 3 architecture.
-This full-featured starter kit ships with an array of sensors, I/O's, projects and software to quickly get you up to speed with PSoC Creator and our powerful design methodology so you can easily evaluate PSoC and see what values the solution can provide you.
+Thank you for your interest in the CY8CKIT-003 PSoC® 3 FirstTouchTM Starter Kit.
+This kit is designed to introduce you to the PSoC programmable system-on-chip design methodology and Cypress's new PSoC 3 architecture.
+This full-featured starter kit ships with an array of sensors, I/Os, projects, and software to quickly get you up to speed with PSoC CreatorTM and our powerful design methodology so you can easily evaluate PSoC and see what values the solution can provide.

-This kit, in addition to our new PSoC 3 architecture, features the following:
+This kit, in addition to the new PSoC 3 architecture, features the following:

 - PSoC Creator development software with an integrated, free-edition Keil C51 Compiler

-- USB-based Serial Wire Debugging protocol programmer and debug interface
+- USB-based serial wire debugging (SWD) protocol programmer and debug interface

 - Accelerometer analog sensor

 - Thermistor analog sensor

 - Proximity analog sensor

-- CapSense[®] analog touch-sensing interface
+- CapSense® analog touch-sensing interface

 - 28-pin general purpose I/O pins

 - 12-pin wireless module header

-In this guide you will find instructions on how to easily evaluate the PSoC 3 architecture and PSoC Creator design methodology through five included example projects.
-Experience the development software for yourself and discover how we truly have changed the way you change the world!
+This guide provides instructions on how to easily evaluate the PSoC 3 architecture and PSoC Creator design methodology through five code examples.